missmatsuko/lighthouse-labs-challenge/2018-10/README.md

 > #### Hint
 > Good thing you have code that will tell you whether a cell is a rock or a current, right?
 This is more if statements, but these will have multiple conditions that use operators like `&&`(and) and `||`(or).

+### Challenge #19
+It's time for monthly reporting to Lighthouse HQ.
+Your supervisor calls you and tells you that they need a report of what percentage of your grid is rocks and what percentage has strong currents.
+This data should be sent as an array of two number values, in that specific order.
+ Write a function `percentageReport()` that returns the right percentages.
+(Example: calling `percentageReport()` should return the following array: `[9.00, 7.00]`, as `9%` of your `GRID` is rocks, and `7%` is currents.)
+Your grid produces nice easy integers.
+However, not all grids will.
+Just to be certain, make sure your results always return 2 decimal places.
+This will really help ALL the Lighthouse9000™ operators.
+ > #### Hint
+> In many programming languages, there is a necessity to have precision with decimal places.
+We see this in many kinds of math, in finance, and other scientific calculations.
+As a result, many languages give you tools for working with decimals (These are called `floats` in coding jargon.
+Hey, you learned something else today!).
+> You're going to want to learn how to `round` in JavaScript.
+Try searching the web and seeing what comes up to help you when you Google 'round number in javascript'.